 to

-Scenario development: ICOM Productions and Bow Valley College co-developed three new VR health assessment scenarios for cardiovascular and eye, ear, nose, and throat systems.
-This work supported the strategic vision of Bow Valley College in shaping the future of college education.
+Bow Valley College and ICOM Productions co-developed three new VR health assessment scenarios: one for the cardiovascular system, one for the eyes, and one for the ears, nose, and throat.
+This work supports Bow Valley College’s vision to shape the future of education.

 Timeframe: